l1xnan/obsidian-better-export-pdf/README.md

 ## Usage

+1. Select export target:
    1. In the upper right corner of the current Markdown view, click More options and select `Better Export PDF`;
    2. Open the command panel and select `Better Export PDF: Export Current File to PDF`.

-If the exported PDF page is abnormal, trying to change the color in the appearance will switch to a light color.

-### Settings
+2. In the dialog box that is displayed, modify the configuration.
+3. Click `Export`, select the export path, and if you don't need to modify the configuration, you can directly press the `Enter` key to trigger the export operation.

+### Set the header and footer

 Set page numbers using the `Header Template` and `Footer Template`, for example: